-- The area immediately surrounding the pump should be dry, clean, and free of debris. - Position and operate the pump on a firm, level surface. - NEVER start a unit in need of repair. - NEVER modify the pump or use it in a manner other than for what it was designed. - Do not start the pump if any panels or guards are loose or missing. - Move the engine start switch to the "OFF" position when servicing or troubleshooting. - Use hearing protection if you will be near an operating pump for an extended period of time. - Keep clear of pump suction and discharge openings while pump engine is running.
+- The area immediately surrounding the pump should be dry, clean, and free of debris. - Position and operate pump on a firm, level surface. - NEVER start a unit in need of repair. - NEVER modify the pump or use it in a manner other than for what it was designed. - NEVER let the pump run dry. - Do not start the pump if any panels or guards are loose or missing. - Move the engine start switch to the "OFF" position when servicing or troubleshooting. - Use hearing protection if you will be near an operating pump for an extended period of time. - Keep clear of pump suction and discharge openings while pump engine is running.